 Explore Walla Walla’s restaurant scene

 Where there is amazing wine, food usually follows.
 The food scene is growing by the day, with restaurants ranging from fine dining to greasy spoons and everything in between.
-Here are some not to miss.
+Here are some not to miss, but check out my guide to the best restaurants in Walla Walla for the full list!

 The Maple Counter Cafe